 Before you upgrade your existing fleet or purchase even a single alternative-fueled vehicle, maximize what you have through efficient fleet management techniques.

 - Plan Trips First.
-Use efficient route planning tools, such as Global Positioning Systems, to reduce the number of miles driven before getting behind the wheel.
+Use efficient route planning tools, such as Global Positioning System (GPS) navigation software, to reduce the number of miles driven before getting behind the wheel.

 - Drive Smart.
 Educate your drivers to be more fuel efficient on the road.
 Fuel costs are high and improving mileage starts with improving driving habits – smooth, steady and stop.

 - Peak Operation.
 Proper maintenance increases engine efficiency.
-Routine maintenance is key including proper tire inflation, changing oil filter and sparkplugs, maintaining engine and fuel management systems.
+Routine maintenance is key, including proper tire inflation, changing oil filter and sparkplugs, and maintaining engine and fuel management systems.

 - Technology Works.
-Take advantage of new technologies such as global positioning systems and fuel management software that helps to cut fuel consumption and decrease emissions, including reducing an engine’s idle time, accurately monitors speeds, maximizes routine maintenance
+Take advantage of new technologies such as GPS navigation and fuel management software to help cut fuel consumption and decrease emissions.
+Reduce an engine’s idle time, accurately monitor speed, and maximize routine maintenance.

 - Cut Resistance.
-Improve existing vehicle performance by replacing or retrofitting with aerodynamic technologies and low rolling resistance tires.
+Improve existing performance by replacing or retrofitting your vehicles with aerodynamic technologies and low rolling resistance tires.

 - Go for More.
 Develop corporate-wide procedures for purchasing vehicles that consider fuel efficiency and alternative fuel.

 - Get a Rebate.
 Take advantage of incentives from local, state and federal agencies and vehicle manufacturers.
 A good place to start is the Alternative Fuels and Advanced Vehicles Data Center.

 Vehicle Buy-Down Incentives for Propane and Natural Gas